Codecademy/docs/content/cybersecurity/concepts/risk-management/risk-management.md

   - 'paths/fundamentals-of-cybersecurity'
 ---

-**Risk management** is a detailed process of identifying factors that could damage or disclose data, evaluating those factors, and implementing careful solutions for mitigating or reducing risk.
+**Risk management** is a detailed process of identifying factors that could damage or expose data, evaluating those factors, and implementing careful solutions for mitigating, or reducing, risk.

 ## Risk Management In-Use: